On today’s date in 1976, the Canadian Wheat Board (CWB) sold China nearly one million tons of wheat.

 The wheat in the 1976 deal with China was mostly #3 Canada Western Red Spring Wheat, which was shipped from the Pacific Coast between April and December of that year.

 Founded in 1935, the Canadian Wheat Board was a monopsony – the only buyer of wheat and barley – that marketed wheat and barley for Western Canada.
 It dissolved in 2015.

 1988 WHEAT STAMP

-In 1988, Canada Post featured Marquis wheat on a 37-cent multi-coloured stamp (Scott #1207) from its “Canada Day – Science and Technology, Canadian Innovations in Energy, Food, Research and Medicine.”
+In 1988, Canada Post featured Marquis wheat on a 37-cent multi-coloured stamp (Scott #1207) from a series entitled “Canada Day – Science and Technology, Canadian Innovations in Energy, Food, Research and Medicine.”

 “In 1903 Charles Saunders began working on a cross between two wheat varieties, Red Fife and Hard Red Calcutta.
 The resulting strain, named Marquis Wheat, matured faster than other wheats.
 It was also disease resistant and increased yields considerably, which greatly facilitated agriculture on the Prairies, an area with a short frost-free growing season.”

 Within a decade, about 20 million acres were planted across North America.
-Considered Canada’s greatest agricultural triumph, Marquis wheat continues to provide Canadians with a high-yielding, economy boosting crop.
+Considered Canada’s greatest agricultural triumph, Marquis wheat continues to provide Canadians with a high-yielding, economy-boosting crop.